Last Updated on October 20, 2020

 - The Fugitive: Bryson City, Dillsboro, and Sylva.
 See the fun fact below for more about this movie filmed in North Carolina.

-- The Hunger Games: Asheville, Barnardsville, Black Mountain, Cedar Mountain, Charlotte, Concord, Dupont State Forest, Hildebran, and Shelby.
+- The Hunger Games: Asheville, Barnardsville, Black Mountain, Cedar Mountain, Charlotte, Concord, DuPont State Forest in Henderson County, Henry River Mill Village in Hildebran, and Shelby.

 - Last of the Mohicans: Asheville, Biltmore Estate, Bridal Veil Falls, Chimney Rock State Park, High Falls, Hooker Falls, Lake James, Linville Falls, and Triple Falls.